 What is Sedation Dentistry?

 Sedation dentistry uses medication to help patients relax during dental procedures.
-It is sometimes referred to as, ‘sleep dentistry,’ although that is not entirely accurate.
-Patients are usually awake, with the exception of those who are under general anesthesia.
+It is sometimes referred to as ‘sleep dentistry,’ although that is not entirely accurate.
+Patients are usually awake, except those who are under general anesthesia.
 The different levels of sedation include:

 Inhaled, minimal sedation: You breathe in nitrous oxide, otherwise known as “laughing gas,” combined with oxygen, through a mask that is placed over your nose.
 The gas helps you relax.
 The dentist can control the amount of sedation you receive, and the gas tends to wear off quickly.
 This is the only form of sedation where you may be able to drive yourself home after the procedure.

 Oral sedation: Depending on the total dose given, oral sedation can range from minimal to moderate.
 For minimal sedation, you take a pill.
 Typically, the pill is Halcion, which is a member of the same drug family as Valium.
 It is usually taken about an hour before the procedure.
 The pill will make you drowsy, although you will still be awake.
 A larger dose may be given to produce moderate sedation.
-This is the type of anesthesia most commonly associated with sedation dentistry.
-Some people become groggy enough from moderate oral sedation to actually fall asleep during the procedure.
-They usually can, though, be awakened with a gentle shake.
-Regardless of which type of sedation you receive, you will also typically need a local anesthetic-numbing medication at the site where the dentist is working in the mouth to relieve pain if the procedure causes any discomfort.
+This is the type of anesthesia most people associate with sedation dentistry.
+Some people become groggy enough from moderate oral sedation to actually fall asleep during the procedure, although they can generally reawaken with just a gentle shake.
+Regardless of which type of sedation you receive, you will also typically need a local anesthetic—numbing medication at the site where the dentist is working in the mouth—to relieve pain if the procedure causes any discomfort.